The purpose of this disclosure is to explain how we make money without charging you for our content.

-Over 26 million Americans have filed for unemployment since the coronavirus pandemic reached the United States six weeks ago.
+Over 26 million Americans have filed for unemployment since the coronavirus pandemic took over the United States in March 2020.
 While the CARES Act has increased how much unemployment benefits pay out and expanded eligibility to include gig workers and the self-employed, the system has been clogged up due to the unprecedented number of filers.
+Not to mention that as the pandemic drags on, these additional benefits are set to expire soon with no future relief on the horizon as of yet.

 There have even been reports of people calling their state’s unemployment office hundreds or even thousands of times without getting a live person on the line.
 Others have been waiting for weeks on end for the funds to finally show up in their account.

-Stimulus checks paying up to $1,200 per adult have helped tide people over.
-But 78% of Americans were already living paycheck to paycheck before the crisis, and according to a recent survey conducted by MONEY, the majority of stimulus check recipients say their payments won’t last them for more than a few weeks.
+Stimulus checks paying up to $1,200 per adult helped tide people over.
+But 78% of Americans were already living paycheck to paycheck before the crisis, and according to a recent survey conducted by Money, the majority of stimulus check recipients say their payments could not last them more than a few weeks.

 Luckily, many nonprofits and industry groups have banded together to create funds that give additional financial assistance directly to workers in need.